 Factors to Consider When Choosing an Archimedes Screw Pump

 As the screw pushes the liquid up the trough or tube, the angle cannot be too steep.
 If you have too steep a slope, the liquid will continue to leak back to the lowest pool.
-Most screw tubes are set at an angle of 30 to 38 degrees.
+Most screw tubes are set at an angle of 30 to 38 degrees, but Lakeside Equipment can get you to an inclination of 22 to 40 degrees if needed.
 To keep the incline at the right angle, you’ll need to have enough flights to maintain that level of incline.
 Your capacity increases by around 25% for each flight you add to your design.

 How fast do you need the screw pump to work?
 If the screw isn’t rotating fast enough, the liquid will overflow and return to the bottom chamber.
 If it’s too fast, it can be just as wasteful.
-Finding the right balance helps the system remain efficient and lowers energy use.
+Screw speed is the number of revolutions that screw makes each minute.
+Finding the right screw speed helps the system remain efficient and lowers energy use.
 The correct horsepower helps here.
 You need a pump motor that lifts the liquid at the right rate and handles your desired capacity.
+Lakeside Equipment believes you should never choose a pump with requirements that exceed 90% of the recommended HP listed on the motor.

 Lakeside Equipment sells both open and enclosed screw pumps.
 Lakeside Screw Pumps are made in the U.S. and designed to be around 70% efficient, which reduces your energy use.
 We pride ourselves in supplying affordable screw heads that remain easy to use and maintain.
 Give us a call.
 We can help you find the right Archimedes screw pump for your needs.
 Reach us at (630) 837-5640.